OZZlE/Milestone-3-Cookbook/README.md

 ### Credits

-I had trouble finding pictures that matched the recipes so I used the best image from google image search.
+I had trouble finding pictures that matched the recipes, so I used the best image from google image search.

 ### Acknowledgements